noorulhaq/reactor-logback-hystrix/README.md

 ## Logging Setup

-Below is the sample logback configuration with cuircuit breaker default values. ***loggingTimeout*** is the maximum time in which the underlying logger is suppose to write log on file system.
+Below is the sample logback configuration with cuircuit breaker default options. ***loggingTimeout*** is the maximum time in which the underlying logger is suppose to write log on file system.
 It is equivalent to ***execution.isolation.thread.timeoutInMilliseconds*** cuircuit breaker configuration.

 ```xml
 	<appender name="asyncAppender" class="io.github.noorulhaq.reactor.logback.hystrix.AsyncAppender">